Last Updated on July 31, 2019

 De Quervain tenosynovitis occurs because of inflammation of abductor pollicis longus and the extensor pollicis brevis tendons in the first dorsal compartment of the wrist at the lateral border of the anatomic snuffbox.
 Patients usually have a history of repetitive pinching motion of the thumb and fingers as in screwing or weeding.
 There is a gradual onset of pain in the radial aspect of the wrist which worsens with activity and becomes better with rest.

 Finkelstein test is performed by having the patient make a fist with the thumb inside the fingers.
-Forceful ulnar deviation of the wrist reproduce dorsolateral wrist pain.
-This test is charecterstic in de Quervains disease.
+Forceful ulnar deviation of the wrist reproduces dorsolateral wrist pain.
+This test is characteristic in de Quervain’s disease.

 Volar flexor tenosynovitis or trigger finger mostly affects the thumb or ring finger in and is most common in middle-aged women.
 Higher incidence is noted in patients with diabetes.
 There is locking of the involved finger in flexion is followed by sudden release.
 Tenderness is present at the proximal end of the tendon sheath just proximal to the metacarpal head.
 Palpable tendon thickening and nodularity may be present.